Russian Armed Forces: Russo-Ukrainian war (2022–present)

-Invasion of Ukraine (2022–present)

 On 24 February 2022, Russian president Vladimir Putin gave the execute order to for the Armed Forces to begin the Russian invasion of Ukraine.
+The Russian General Staff provided five strategic directions to its four groups of forces (Note: A group of forces has permanently assigned Ground Forces field armies or direct-reporting army corps, and is assigned Airborne Forces or Naval Infantry units as needed.) involved in the operation.
+The directions were Kyiv for the Eastern Group of Forces, which was the main strike; Brovary for the Central group; and Poltava for the Western group.
+The Southern Group of Forces had two directions: towards Mariupol in Donetsk Oblast, and west of Crimea towards Kherson.
+After the Kyiv offensive was abandoned in March 2022, the attack toward Mariupol became the main strike.
+The Southern group was the only one to achieve its initial objectives, outmaneuvering the Armed Forces of Ukraine (AFU) in southern Ukraine and amassing firepower at Mariupol.
+By May 2022, the Eastern and Central groups were withdrawn and sent to southeast Ukraine after being reconstituted, while the Western group was shifted to the Kharkiv Oblast.

-On 10 April 2022 General Aleksandr Dvornikov assumed command of the operation.
+On 10 April 2022 General Aleksandr Dvornikov assumed field command of the operation.
+However, the General Staff initially led the operation from Moscow, before a separate Joint Group of Forces (temporary operational command) was established in October 2022.
 In July 2022, at the same time as the Armed Forces began suffering severe casualties, the Ground Forces began to site ammunition in or near structures which are frequented by civilians due to the human shield benefit, ostensibly because Ukrainian HIMARS had tilted the odds of his strategy of attrition by artillery.
 Within hours after Defence Minister Sergei Shoigu's signature on the UN-brokered deal to resume Ukraine's Black Sea grain exports, Russia bombed the Port of Odesa.